Design Techniques to Optimize Models for Efficient Code Generation

-Use the Model Advisor to Optimize a Model for Code Generation
+Use the Model Advisor to Optimize a Model

 You can use the Model Advisor to analyze a model for code generation and identify aspects of your model that impede production deployment or limit code efficiency.
 You can select from a set of checks to run on a model's current configuration.
 The Model Advisor analyzes the model and generates check results providing suggestions for improvements in each area.
 Most Model Advisor diagnostics do not require the model to be in a compiled state; those that do are noted.

 Before running the Model Advisor, select the target you plan to use for code generation.
 The Model Advisor works most effectively with ERT and ERT-based system target files.

 Use the following examples to investigate optimizing models for code generation using the Model Advisor:

 Stateflow® and Fixed-Point Designer™ software.

 For more information on using the Model Advisor, see Run Model Advisor Checks.
 For more information about the checks, see Model Advisor Checks.

 Design Techniques to Optimize a Model for Code Generation

 You can apply the following techniques to optimize a model for code generation: